Triex/0x1/README.md

 Server actions automatically create internal API endpoints:
 - Functions in `"use server"` files become callable from client components
+- **Zero exposed endpoints**: Internal API generation means no public API routes to secure or document
-- Type safety is maintained across the client/server boundary
+- **Automatic type safety**: Full TypeScript safety maintained across the client/server boundary
-- No manual API route creation required
+- **No manual API creation**: Skip the boilerplate of creating `/api/` routes manually
-- Not exposed to the client, only used for server-side logic (never deal with exposed API endpoints)
+- **Built-in security**: Server actions are never exposed to the client, only used for server-side logic
+- **Simplified architecture**: Call server functions directly from client components without HTTP overhead

 ### Best Practices